Groundwater Task Force

 Following IWRA’s highly successful 2020 Online Conference on ‘Addressing Groundwater Resilience under Climate Change’, IWRA established the Groundwater Task Force to help guide the Association’s groundwater-related efforts.

-The Groundwater Task Force will focus on building capacity and knowledge in relation to the groundwater science-policy-practice interface.
-Related activities will be directed to raising awareness; generating and disseminating knowledge, best practices, and examples of successful utilization; and bringing together scientists, practitioners, policymakers, and other interested parties to deliberate and share insights.
+The Groundwater Task Force focuses on building capacity and knowledge in relation to the groundwater science-policy-practice interface.
+Related activities will be directed to raising awareness; generating and disseminating knowledge, best practices, and examples of successful utilisation; and bringing together scientists, practitioners, policymakers, and other interested parties to deliberate and share insights.
 In this vein, the Task Force will work to incorporate consideration of groundwater throughout IWRA’s activities and agendas, will direct IWRA’s activities in support of UN Water’s 2022 thematic focus on groundwater, and will support linking groundwater to other regional, international and global agendas, including Agenda 2030 and the SDG 6 accelerator.

 Specific themes will include:

 - Pathways to success in groundwater governance and management

 - Integrated and conjunctive groundwater management, including surface-groundwater interactions and land-water interactions

 - Innovations in integrating interdisciplinary science, policy, and practice

 Introducing the Task Force Bureau

 IWRA has convened a panel of experts from among its membership to help guide and grow the task force.